bsamodro/F5BS/CIS-OCP-OVN-ConfigMap/OCP-Preparation.md

 ### First Boot or Node is not ready - Approving Node CSRs

-Check if all node status are ready
+In Webshell Terminal, Check if all node status are ready
 ```bash
 oc get nodes
 ```